eosnetworkfoundation/product/transactions/read-only/memory.md

 ## Proposed Solutions

-### Compile the Same Contract Only Once in EOS-VM and EOS-VM-JIT
+### Use Single WASM Interface and Compile the Same Contract Only Once in EOS-VM and EOS-VM-JIT

+To prevent issues of multiple WASM interfaces discussed above, it is proposed a single WASM interface is used.

-To avoid parsing contract code multiple times, it is proposed the module is shared by multiple execution contexts.
+To avoid parsing contract code multiple times, a module is to be shared by multiple execution contexts.
 After a code is first parsed and a module is created, the module is cached, until removed from the cache when last block its code was used is before LIB and its linked execution context is not running.
-An new backend constructor takes a module as an input and skips parsing.
+A new backend constructor takes a module as an input and skips parsing.

 To resolve the issue of potential multiple threads modifying the same global stored in the module,